srivathsacs/ETL-Twitter-Sentiment-Count/README.md

 #Twitter Sentiment Analytics using Apache Spark Streaming APIs and Python

-The aim of this project is to have hands-on experience about processing live data streams (Twitter) using Kafka, Spark’s streaming APIs, Python, PySpark that follows ETL Pipeline Architecture and checking the sentiment of real-time tweets at the end for a given twitter hashtag.
+The aim of this project is to build data pipeline that process live data streams from Twitter for a given twitter hashtag using Python, PySpark, Kafka, Spark’s streaming, Twitter API and checking the sentiment of real-time tweets at the end of the application run.

 This project have 2 stages: